-- (a) 12 J (b) -12 J (c) 0 J (d) 16 J - (iv) When a body is thrown up, during the upward journey the work done by gravity an the body is - (a) + Positive (b) Zero (c) negative (d) cannot say - (v) A body is initially at rest.
+(a) component of fignitude of displ tion of displacement (b) - orce perpendiculations of the disp ar to the direction of lacement. (c) Cross produ act of force vec tor and displace ment vector. (d) the componer and magnitude in the direction of (ii) Wh ich of the fo llowing is not a n example of ze ro work done - (a) Work done by centripetal f orce. (b) Work done by tension in a spring of simple e pendulum. (c) Word done by a frictional force. (d) The work d one in pushing a immovable sto one. (iii) A b ody is subjec cted to a consta nt force. thou rdinate syste igh a distanc m.
+The work does of 4m along one by the force z axis is along the z axis of a in moving the body (a) 12 J (b) $-12 \text{ J}$ (c) 0 J (d) 16 J (iv) en a body is gravity an th = ng the upward jo urney the work done (a) + Positive (b) Zero (c) negative (d) cannot say (v) A body is initially at rest.
 It undergoes one-dimensional motion with constant acceleration.
-The power delivered to it at time t is proportional to - (a) $t^{1/2}$ (b) t (c) $t^{3/2}$ (d) t^2 into other forms of energy like sound, heat & hight energies but total mechanical energy of the system remains constant.
-Mechanical energy is the sum of kinetic energy & potential energy where $K \cdot E = \frac{1}{2}mv^2$ and potential energy = mgh, where symbols have usual meanings.
+The power delivered to it at time $t$ is proportional to (a) 1 $t^{1/2}$ (b) t (c) $t^{3/2}$ (d) $t^2$ ative Forces ation of ene rvative Forces, Transformation & Q2.
+The process of changing or converting one form of energy into another form is known as transformation of energy.
+We know, mechanical energy of a system is conserved, if forces acting on it are conservative forces.
+However, if a system is acted upon by conservative & non-conservative forces, then some of the mechanical energy of the system is converted into other forms of energy like sound, heat & hight energies but total mechanical energy of the system remains constant.
+Mechanical energy is the sum of kinetic energy & potential energy where $K.E = \frac{1}{2}mv^2$ and potential energy = mgh, where symbols have usual meanings.